Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly says when to use (when deciding between multiple properties) and when not to (do not use for discovery, use hemmabo_search_properties first).
-Also details sorting behavior.
+Explicitly states when to use ('when the user is deciding between multiple properties') and when not to use ('Do NOT use for discovery - use hemmabo_search_properties first'), with clear alternatives.
+Also includes post-invocation guidance about not presenting discounts.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.